kartik1080/DSA-is-Waste/Readme.md

-"When the role is aligned with authority, the banner of power appears."
+When the role is aligned with authority, the banner of power appears.

-"He who knows how to Set admin will be the one to unveil the admin_flag."
+He who knows how to Set admin will be the one to unveil the admin_flag.